 Apart from being the most popular editor among visual chatbot builders, Tidio also offers a live chat widget and email marketing tools.
-You can seamlessly integrate your bots with customer support chats and newsletters.
+You can seamlessly integrate your bots with customer support chats and digital newsletters.

 Care to give it a try?

 FAQ: How to build a chatbot